What Would America's Food Supply Look Like Without Immigrant Labour?

 Now that President Trump is making good on his campaign promises, there are concerns about what will happen to America's foreign and undocumented immigrant workforce, a boogeyman of Trump's campaign speeches—and a backbone of American agriculture.
 If Trump follows through with plans to restrict immigration and deport undocumented immigrants, some industry experts say that farms and factories could be left scrambling, and the price tags on food—particularly produce and dairy—could see noticeable increases.

 Farm work is hard work, and studies have shown that most Americans don't want to do it, even though it often pays above minimum wage.
-Consequently, a great deal of it is performed by America's 11 million undocumented immigrants, who in effect subsidize the cheap food that lines our supermarket aisles.
-America's reliance on cheap immigrant labor for cheap food dates back to the Bracero Program, a labor relationship established between Mexico and the US in the 1940s that lasted until the 1960s.
+Consequently, a great deal of it is performed by America's 11 million undocumented immigrants, who in effect subsidise the cheap food that lines our supermarket aisles.
+America's reliance on cheap immigrant labor for cheap food dates back to the Bracero Program, a labour relationship established between Mexico and the US in the 1940s that lasted until the 1960s.
 The great majority of migrant farm workers come from Mexico.

 "There's a misconception that [undocumented immigrants] have been taking jobs other people would do," Dr. Laura-Anne Minkoff-Zern, an Assistant Professor of Food Studies at Syracuse University, told MUNCHIES.
 "For the most part that's been proven false.
 People born in urban areas who are coded as white are not willing to take these jobs.
-They pay very low, are not eligible for overtime, and workers can't organize."
+They pay very low, are not eligible for overtime, and workers can't organise."

-The American Farm Bureau Federation, a group that represents the wide range of American agriculture producers, estimates that at least 50 to 70 percent of the country's 1.5 to 2 million strong hired farm workforce is comprised of unauthorized laborers, and that if the industry were to lose access to undocumented workers, agricultural production would fall by between $30 and $60 billion and prices in stores would rise five to six percent for consumers.
+The American Farm Bureau Federation, a group that represents the wide range of American agriculture producers, estimates that at least 50 to 70 percent of the country's 1.5 to 2 million strong hired farm workforce is comprised of unauthorised labourers, and that if the industry were to lose access to undocumented workers, agricultural production would fall by between $30 and $60 billion and prices in stores would rise five to six percent for consumers.

 A dollar spent at the store is divided up along the supply chain, with 35 percent of the store price of fresh fruit and 25 percent of the price of vegetables going to farms, and a percentage of that to farm workers, according to a 2016 report from the University of California, Davis.
 In 1966, when Bracero workers weren't available to pick grapes, the Farm Workers Union secured a 40 percent wage increase for its workers.
 UC-Davis estimates that a 40 percent increase in farm wages, from $11.72 to $16.40, would lead to nearly $5,000 in new wages for a seasonal worker working 1,000 hours.
 Consumers would pay 4 percent more (an average of $21 per year) for fruit and vegetables at the store, if they were to entirely bear the burden of the wage increase.